bistrulli/AdaptiveHttpServer/README.md

 # AdaptiveHttpServer
-A Runtime Adaptive version of the java HttpServer
+A runtime-adaptive java HttpServer, equipped with a lightweight state monitoring infrastructure